Samour/market-simulation/BACKLOG.md

 # Backlog

-As a user I want to define an investment strategy that can be applied in the simulation run
+As a user I want to see my current investment strategy so that I know what the system is using

 As a user I want to run a simulation so that I can understand what return it would give for the selected scenario